thecodeassassin/bootstrap-remote-data/README.md

 |data-tab-callback | function-name | Callback to be fired upon show (will be executed after the data is loaded).
 It takes the following arguments: html, trigger, container, (optional) json data that was sent | False |
 |data-tab-json | json | JSON data to be send when fetching the URL | False |
 |data-tab-delay | number |  Simulate a delay (in miliseconds) | False |

+Check the demo for details on how to use this plugin.

 Note
 ====